Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yveCRV.md

 # How to Understand yveCRV

-On February 6th 2021 Yearn Finance launched its latest product, yveCRV.
+On February 6th 2021 Yeeldx Finance launched its latest product, yveCRV.

 ## Why is it called yveCRV?